Self-publishing vs. traditional publishing

 When all that was set up, I researched the query process itself.

-In my next post on Tuesday the 16th, I’ll explain how I organized my querying process to maximize my chances of getting a response.
+In my next post, I’ll explain how I organized my querying process to maximize my chances of getting a response.